 If an employer requires an employee to use their own motor scooter or motor cycle during the course of their employment, from 2 April 2018 the employee will now be entitled to an allowance calculated at the rate of $0.26 per km for such use capped at 400km per week.
 To claim this allowance employees must keep records similar to those required for the motor vehicle allowance.

 Also, employees will be entitled to claim a mobile phone allowance from employers if they are required to use their mobile phone in the course of their employment.

-Given the broad nature of the Commission’s decision and its impact on both employees and employers, we strongly recommend that all members familiarise themselves with the changes made to the Award to ensure they are prepared and compliant by the commencement date on 2 April 2018.
+Given the broad nature of the Commission’s decision and its impact on both employees and employers, we strongly recommend that all members familiarise themselves with the changes made to the Award by attending our information sessions led by Carter Newell on 30 May 2018 to ensure they are prepared and compliant.